 Message from the Dean

 For more than 15 years, we have tried to inculcate a sense of that responsibility in our 1Ls during their orientation week.
-On Service Day, summer starters and fall starters spend a day working in teams as volunteers for non-profit groups all over southeastern Michigan.
-They put in a total of hundreds of hours helping out with the simple day-to-day chores that keep these organizations alive.
+On Service Day, incoming students spend a day working in teams as volunteers for nonprofits all over southeastern Michigan.
+Together, they put in hundreds of hours helping out with the simple day-to-day tasks that keep these organizations alive.
 As the new 1Ls get to know their new classmates better, they also get a sense of the strong tradition of service that is such an important part of Michigan Law’s proud heritage.

-I am thrilled that our annual Alumni and Friends Service Day—an extension of the campus Service Day program that goes far beyond the Law Quad—has become so popular.
-But I can’t say I’m surprised.
+No matter your career path or long-term time constraints, our annual Alumni and Friends Service Day, now in its sixth year, offers a chance to serve the community and have fun, too.
+In 2013, some 200 alumni from New York to Anchorage participated—a new record.
+I’m thrilled that the program has become so popular, but I can’t say I’m surprised.
 Michigan Law alumni have always enjoyed getting together.
 And they have always enjoyed doing good works.
-The Alumni and Friends Service Day is an unbeatable combination of the two, offering alumni, their families and friends to make a difference while working together.
+Alumni and Friends Service Day is an unbeatable combination of the two.

 But don’t take my word for it.
 To get a real flavor for the program, read the testimonials on this website from Service Day leaders and participants.
 And on the next Service Day, join in the fun and the satisfying work.
 Whether this is your first Service Day or whether you’re a seasoned volunteer, we hope to see you there.

 Dean and Nippon Life Professor of Law